lingyingy9447/sep11-freedom-project/entries/entry02.md

 # Entry 2: Tinkering with Kaboom
 ##### 12/12/2022
 ### Context
-For the past month, I have been tinkering with [Kaboom](https://kaboomjs.com/) using the documentations and youtube tutorials.
-First off, I explore the plyaground,
+For the past month, I have been tinkering with [Kaboom](https://kaboomjs.com/) using the documentations and [youtube tutorials](https://youtu.be/2nucjefSr6I).
+I tinker with Kaboom in two ways.
+The first way is done during class where my partner and I will explore the components Kaboom Js provide us.
+The second way is done at home where I will follow and code along with the tutorial I found.

+#### First method of tinkering

+#### Second method of tinkering

 [Previous](entry01.md) | [Next](entry03.md)